Canada PR Card Processing After Landing: What to Expect

 If Your PR Card Has Not Arrived

-If more than 152 days have passed since you landed and you have not received your PR card, check first that IRCC has your correct Canadian mailing address.
+If the current IRCC processing-time estimate has passed and you have not received your PR card, check first that IRCC has your correct Canadian mailing address.
 Log in to your IRCC secure account and confirm the address on file matches where you are currently living.

 If the address is correct and the card has still not arrived, use the IRCC web form (search "Contact us about permanent residency" on the Canada.ca website) to submit a case-specific inquiry.
 Include your IRCC application number, your COPR number, and the date you landed.
-IRCC typically responds within 30 days for PR card inquiries.
+Response times vary.

 Lost or undelivered PR cards can be replaced by submitting a new PR card application with the fee of $50 CAD.
 You will need to explain the circumstances of non-receipt.